 Instructions

-Pour in the spicy sauce and let simmer for 1-2 minutes, or until the sauce has thickened.
+Sear the enoki mushrooms on both sides.
+Pour in the spicy sauce and let simmer until thickened.

 Top with green onions, chili, and sesame seeds.
 Enjoy!